OTHER SUSTAINABLE RAW MATERIALS

-We use a mix of beet and cane sugar in our chocolate and confectionery products.
+We use a mix of beet and cane sugar in our chocolate and confectionery products and source most of it within the region in which it will be used, including Australia, Brazil, China, France, Germany, Mexico, the Netherlands, the UK and the US.
 Though our footprint is small with these raw materials, (we use less than one percent of the global supply) we’re focused on ensuring sustainable sourcing practices.

 For several years, we have worked closely with our direct suppliers like ASR, Copersucar, Manildra and Suikerunie to make sure our sugar is responsibly sourced, while maintaining the highest levels of quality.
 Additionally, we’re members of Bonsucro, the leading global group for the sugar supply chain.
+Currently, none of our sugar is Bonsucro-certified, but sugar is one of the priority materials under our new sustainable sourcing strategy.
 All the sugar in our UK brand MALTESERS® is certified Fairtrade and comes from Belize.

 We make sure to meet all regulatory requirements wherever we source sugar through the AIM-PROGRESS initiative.

 Similar to other food makers, small amounts of palm oil are present in many of our products.
-We are committed to protecting forests and biodiversity, minimizing the carbon footprint of our supply chain, and respecting the rights of affected communities and workers.
+Although we use just 0.2 percent of global palm oil supplies, we are committed to protecting forests and biodiversity, minimizing the carbon footprint of our supply chain, and respecting the rights of affected communities and workers.

 See our palm oil policy. »